 If you have minor children but no Will, (therefore no provision for them when you die), a judge can decide who is the best person to become their guardian.
-Wouldn’t you rather make this important decision?
-And with no legal Will, your minor children are legally entitled to their share of your estate when they turn 18, regardless of their money-management skills.
-By creating a Simple Will, you can control when your children receive their inheritance, and how much.
+By creating a legal Will, you can control who raises your children and when they receive their inheritance once they come of age.

 YOUR FAVOURITE CHARITIES:

 You may have told your friends and family that you wish your favourite charity to receive a gift when you pass.
-But, if this is not written into your Will, it is entirely up to the discretion of your Will executor.
+However, if you do not have a legal Will, this wish cannot be upheld and is at the discretion of your executor.

-ACRF hosts annual Wills Days which provide a professional yet affordable way to have your final wishes fulfilled and show your support for ACRF.
+ACRF hosts annual Wills Days that provide a professional yet affordable way to create a legal Will, and if you wish, show your support for ACRF.